-The field was, after years of delays, supposed to start production in 2020, however, both Repsol and its partner Yme have recently there may be more delays.
+The field was, after years of delays, supposed to start production in 2020, however, both Repsol and its partners have recently said there may be more delays.

 Confirmation that the start-up might indeed spill over into the next year came Wednesday when Maersk Drilling, the company that owns the Maersk Inspirer, released its first-quarter results, in which it said that the COVID-19 pandemic has affected the required modification works on the rig.